 Students will be notified of the Compliance Coordinator, or designee’s, decision and any sanction, as appropriate, in writing.
 When determining a sanction the Compliance Coordinator, or designee, may take a student’s disciplinary history with RCC into account.

-- Appeal to the Vice President of Student Affairs
+- Appeal to the Vice President of Student Learning and Success

-Students receiving a written notice of disciplinary action for a violation of RCC’s standards of conduct have the right to appeal in writing to the Vice President of Student Affairs, or designee.
+Students receiving a written notice of disciplinary action for a violation of RCC’s standards of conduct have the right to appeal to the Vice President of Student Learning and Success, or designee, by submitting an Appeal of College Decision form.
+This form will be provided to students with the Vice Presidents' written notice.
 Any appeal must be received within 7 working days of receiving the notice of disciplinary action.

 Students may appeal based on: